 Also, don’t be afraid to add a few candlesticks to the table that don’t have candles in them.
 They become creative perches for mini pumpkins or a small nest filled with acorns.

 A big grouping of candles running down the center of a table creates an almost magical mood!

 - mercury glass candlesticks

 - old silverplate candlesticks

 - all glass candlesticks

 Talk about options!
-I think my very favorite centerpiece for a fall table are pumpkins!
-Really!
-The quintessential fall element!
+I think my very favorite centerpiece for a fall table is pumpkins!

-For me, a dough bowl is a must for fall!
-It’s organic and oozing with texture and warmth!
-Fill it up cornucopia style and it pays homage to the bounty of the season!
+For me, a dough bowl is a must for fall.
+It’s organic and oozing with texture and warmth.
+Fill your table up cornucopia style, and it will pay homage to the bounty of the season.
 What could be prettier?

 Wouldn’t these make a smashing harvest centerpiece…

 - dough bowl filled with seasonal items